We have developed a Local Transport Plan (LTP) setting out the current and future priorities of how we will -

 the city’s transport network.

-The LTP 2020 to 2026 is the third version of its kind, and sets the city’s transport vision, challenges, and how these will be addressed and delivered moving forward.
+The LTP 2020 to 2026 is the third version of its kind.
+It sets the city’s transport vision and challenges.
+LTP presents how these will be addressed and delivered moving forward.

 How well a city’s transport system connects directly impacts on economic growth, and a -